 The Harris, Jarvis, Saunders, and Seton Scholarships are among the most valuable law scholarships offered by any Cambridge college, being each of up to £3,000 in value.

 There are also various funds available for law students to assist with the purchase of textbooks and to provide financial support.

 All students who read law at Downing are members of the Cranworth Law Society, which is a vibrant and active community which organises a wide variety of events throughout the academic year.

 The Society organizes a wide variety of events for Downing Law students throughout the year.
 Recent events have included:

-The standard conditional offer for candidates in Law at Downing is A*AA at A2 Level.
-All combinations of subjects are acceptable for Law at Downing, with a preference for academic rather than vocational subjects.
-The study of Law at GCSE, AS or A-Level is neither an advantage nor a disadvantage.
+All combinations of subjects are acceptable for law at Downing, although there is a preference for academic rather than vocational subjects.
+The study of law at GCSE or A-Level is neither an advantage nor a disadvantage.

-Written work is not requested prior to interviews.
+No written work is requested prior to interviews.

 Further advice about entry requirements and interviews for all subjects can be found in the Applying to Downing section of this site.

-If you wish to find out more about studying Law at Downing College, please contact Dr Brendan Plant, one of the Directors of Studies, directly.
+If you wish to find out more about studying Law at Downing College, please contact the Admissions Officer: email@example.com.

 To explore law further, and for additional resources, visit www.discoverdowning.com/subjects/law